stefanmielke/NodeGames.Network/README.md

 - Do not serialize movement data.
 It's already covered on a different path inside the library.
 - Setting ```ReplicateProperties``` and ```ReplicateMovement``` correctly may save a lot of bandwidth.
 	- If an actor doesn't change movement during its lifetime (eg.: a static object, or a bullet), prefer to push the movement on creation, and do not set ```ReplicateMovement``` to true, relying on the server to destroy the object when needed.
 - Set the ```IsDirty``` and ```IsMovementDirty``` flags only when needed.
 That is used internally to transmit data across clients.
+- ```CallMethodOnServer``` and ```CallMethodOnClients``` have a "reliable" flag.
+Use it as true only for calls that you won't be calling all the time (eg.: causing damage, or changing weapons), as that may incur a penalty when transmitting if the message fails or times out.

 ### Network Flow